OUR MISSION

 Everything we do shall be carefully documented and photographed, so donors can see the results of their contributions at work.
 This lets donors know what their donation are being used wisely, and to ensure that we’re really doing the work we say we are going to do.

-We will also offer programs for kids and adults to help clean up and beautify their shared surroundings, helping neighborhoods to form “Assertiveness Teams” to move through an area cleaning up rubbish and planting colorful flowers.
-Flower and vegetable seeds and plants will be provided for area residents, so that block by block, urban areas, and really any type of community, can get a fresh start next Spring.
+Flower and vegetable seeds and plants will also be provided for area residents, for a donation of their choice, so that block by block, urban areas, and really any type of community, can get a fresh start next Spring.
 Flowers bring life to an area, making everyone feel better as they pass by.

 For children, adolescents, and young adults in college, we plan to offer Assertiveness Workshops at schools and universities, drawing on our five years of personal training as a peer tutor at CUNY.
 Role playing, discussions, live Internet, and more, will help kids of all ages learn that assertiveness begins with knowing that standing up for what is right is always the only choice.